Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 3. Performance & Development

-Instead of annual reviews, decision intelligence enables:
+Instead of relying on annual reviews, decision intelligence enables:

 • Continuous performance insights